cotoami/cotoami/README.md

 In many cases of note-taking, writing and connecting things are happening at the same time.
 You put things into categories, which are represented as, for example, sections in a notebook, folders/directories on an operating system or parent nodes in outliners.
 You almost connect things unconsciously just following **Vertical Relationships**, which will be explained later, to make a tree structure.

 Cotoami also supports this way of organizing things, but its main aim is to separate writing and connecting to make the latter a more conscious step.
-For example, Cotoami has a random/shuffle feature to encourage you to observe a variety of things to find new connections.
+For example, Cotoami has a random/shuffle feature to encourage you to observe a variety of Cotos to find new connections.

 ![](docs/images/random-cotos.gif)